Maintainer guide¶

 flowchart LR

-A[feature branch] --- B[issue] --- C[PR] --- D[commit to <i>main</i>] --- E[changelog item]
+A[issue] --- B[feature branch] --- C[PR] --- D[commit to <i>main</i>] --- E[changelog item]

-Changelog generation¶
+Changelog / release notes generation¶

 This enables generation of changelogs that are actually useful.
 It allows GitHub’s automatically generated release notes feature and other tools to produce well-organized changelogs that cover every significant change but exclude unimportant ones (e.g. style